gwdg/rOCCI-server/README.md

 To install rOCCI-server with RVM and either Nginx or Apache follow the steps below.

-#### RVM

-Detailed information on setting up and using RVM can be found on the [RVM website](http://rvm.io/).

-Install RVM as sudo user (e.g. '''NOT''' root)

-    curl -L https://get.rvm.io | sudo bash -s stable

-Select a user as a manager, and add him to rvm group - he will be responsible for installing new rubies.

-    usermod -a -G rvm $USER

-If you intend to manage rOCCI-server from a different user account, you need to run the following command and logout and login again

-    rvm user gemsets

-Setup RVM for rOCCI-server (change the ruby version to your favorite one)

-    cd rOCCI-server
-    rvm install ruby-1.9.3
-    rvm --rvmrc --create ruby-1.9.3@rOCCI-server

 #### Nginx

+**Warning:** If you are running SL6, `rvmsudo` won't work properly until you add paths from `rvm info | grep PATH` to `Defaults    secure_path = ...` using `visudo`.

-Note: If you intend to use several CAs for client certificate validation, you should use Apache as Nginx currently only allows to configure one CA file to use for client certificate validation.
+**Note:** If you intend to use several CAs for client certificate validation, you should use Apache as Nginx currently only allows to configure one CA file to use for client certificate validation.

 Let passenger guide you through installing and or configuring Nginx (for apache see below) for you

-    bundle exec passenger-install-nginx-module
+    bundle exec rvmsudo passenger-install-nginx-module

 Edit the Nginx configuration (e.g. `/opt/nginx/conf/nginx.conf`) and insert a new `server` entry for the rOCCI server.
 To use SSL you need a valid server certificate and for client verification you need a file containing all CAs you want